 those adults champing for their ritual Friday spin

 to the pharmacist and five-and-tend in Brockton.

 like a policeman;

-For centuries, confessional of doubts, worries, malapropisms and especially sins were best kept between man and God’s agents, or at the very least within a marriage.
+For centuries, confessionals of doubts, worries, malapropisms, and especially sins were best kept between man and God’s agents.
+Or, at the very least, within a marriage.